 Does this page answer your questions about Heritage Health-Mount Zion?

-In our final category of inspections, this facility received an F in this area.
-Since this information is compiled by independent government inspectors, we heavily weight negative feedback in this area.
-For places with poor inspection ratings, you should really focus on any severe deficiencies found on their inspection reports.
-This particular facility had 3 deficiencies by CMS.
-The only favorable thing we can say is that none of these deficiencies were in the categories that suggest they posed a threat to patient health or safety.
+We wanted to point out that this nursing home received a lowly F for its inspection grade.
+An F in this area is particularly troublesome because it usually points to red flags on the facility's government inspection reports.
+For nursing homes with bad inspection ratings, you should really scrutinize any severe deficiencies found on their recent inspection reports.
+This facility was assessed 3 deficiencies by CMS.
+The only favorable thing we can say is that none of the deficiencies were in the categories that suggest they posed a risk to patient health or safety.
 Finally, CMS flagged this nursing home for possible abuse or neglect.
 This is not what you want to see.
 We advise you to direct your search elsewhere.

 Rating Over Time